 The University's Drug Free Campus and Workplace Policy, applicable to students and employees, is available at The UA Policy site.
-The policy applies to all members of the University community, including all full-time and part-time students, all full-time and part-time permanent and temporary employees, including faculty, administration, and all exempt and non-exempt staff, and all student employees and interns.
-It applies to behavior that occurs on the University campus, on property owned or controlled by the University, or at University-sponsored or University-supervised activities.
-The Policy contains standards of conduct for employees and students; applicable federal, state, and local laws and penalties concerning the unlawful possession or distribution of illicit drugs and alcohol; health risks associated with the use of controlled substances and abuse of alcohol; counseling, treatment and rehabilitation programs available to students and employees; and disciplinary sanctions for students and employees for violations of the policy.
+The policy applies to all members of the University community, including all full-time and part-time students, all full-time and part-time permanent and temporary employees, including faculty, administration, and all exempt and nonexempt staff, and all student employees and interns.
+It applies to behavior that occurs on the University campus, on property owned or controlled by the University, or at Universitysponsored or University-supervised activities.
+The Policy incorporates descriptions of the legal sanctions under State and City Alcohol Penalties, State Penalties for Drug Violations, federal drug scheduling and penalties and federal trafficking penalties for the unlawful possession or distribution of illicit drugs and alcohol; a description of employee alcohol and substance misuse resources, a description of student alcohol and substance abuse resources, that includes any drug or alcohol counseling, treatment, or rehabilitation or re-entry programs, a description of Health Risks Associated with Use of Controlled Substances and Misuse of Alcohol; and disciplinary sanctions for students and employees for violations of the policy.